Photos by Lisa Musgrave (with a Sandhill Crane adventure by Sai Ramakrishna)

 One of the "success stories" of the Somme preserves has been that of the hummingbirds.
 They appreciate our abundance of flowers.

+A decade ago, Somme was the opposite of a success story for the scarlet tanager.
+An occasional pair tried to nest in Somme Prairie Grove, but it never seemed to work out.
+Then our big push for oak woodland habitat in Somme Woods stole the tanagers away from Prairie Grove.
 Even after the tanagers head back to the Amazon and Central America for the winter, we feel their presence as indicators that our efforts seem to be achieving quality woods habitat.
 They also continue to remind us that when some birds win, others lose.
 As the tanagers lost their habitat in Prairie Grove, they increased from zero in Somme Woods to three, four, and five pair, now breeding regularly.
 Yes, the improved habitat for savanna birds decreased tanager habitat in Prairie Grove, but the work in the Woods more than made up.
 Similarly, the great-horned owls that once nested and hunted in Somme Prairie have lost that habitat, but they're thriving in the savanna and woods.

 Lisa finds great-horned owl nests every year in Somme Prairie Grove and Somme Woods.
 Owls don’t build nests but typically “re-cycle” the previous year’s red-tailed hawk nest, as above.
 She lays her eggs in February and typically spends some of her incubating time in a nest rimmed with snow.
 It’s his job to bring her enough food to keep her warm during this unusually early start to the breeding season.